 Pay for Delete

-This essentially means settling the debt with TransWorld in return for having the negative item removed from your credit report.
+This essentially means settling the debt with Transworld Systems in return for having the negative item removed from your credit report.
 If you do truly owe the money, you can try negotiating for a lower amount to settle.

 Get Professional Help

-For quick and likely successful results, consider hiring a professional credit repair company to help you get TransWorld off your credit report for good.
+For quick and likely successful results, consider hiring a professional credit repair company to help you get Transworld Systems off your credit report for good.

-The best credit repair companies have legal staff that know the FDCPA and other laws inside and out and can save yourself countless hours on the phone.
+The best credit repair companies have a legal staff that knows the FDCPA and other laws inside and out and can save yourself countless hours on the phone.